Differentially Private Linear Bandits with Partial Distributed Feedback: Related Work

 \textbf{Distributed bandits.} Another line of related work is on multi-agent collaborative learning in the distributed bandits setting \cite{agarwal2021multi, cesa2016delay, martinez2019decentralized, dubey2020kernel, dubey2020cooperative, wang2019distributed}.
 The most relevant work to ours is the distributed linear bandit problem studied in \cite{wang2019distributed}.
 Similarly, they design a distributed phased elimination algorithm where a central server aggregates data provided by the local clients and iteratively eliminates suboptimal actions.
 However, there are two key differences: i) they consider the standard group regret minimization problem with homogeneous clients that have the same unknown parameter; ii) the clients send the rewards to the central server without any data privacy protection.

 \textbf{Federated bandits.} Federated learning (FL) has received substantial attention since its introduction in \cite{mcmahan2017communication}.
 The main idea of FL is to enable collaborative learning among heterogeneous devices while preserving data privacy.
-Very recently, bandit problems have also been studied in the federated setting, including \emph{federated multi-armed bandits}~\cite{shi2021fmab, shi2021federated, zhu2021federated}, \emph{federated linear bandits} \cite{dubey2020differentially,huang2021federated}, and \emph{federated Bayesian optimization} \cite{dai2020federated}.
+Very recently, bandit problems have also been studied in the federated setting, where the underlying problem is a bandit one, including \emph{federated multi-armed bandits}~\cite{shi2021fmab, shi2021federated, zhu2021federated}, \emph{federated linear bandits} \cite{dubey2020differentially,huang2021federated}, and \emph{federated Bayesian optimization} \cite{dai2020federated}.
 Among all the above work, the two most relevant studies are \cite{huang2021federated} and \cite{dubey2020differentially}.
 While they both consider the case where all heterogeneous users share the same unknown parameter with heterogeneous decision sets, in our problem of global reward maximization, the users have heterogeneous unknown local parameters.